rakshithp7/machine-learning/_pages/about.md

 I'm a student at NMAM Institute of Technology in my Final Year of College.
 My Interests lie in Machine Learning, Web Development and Python software development.

-This website is primarily to display the assignments given during the online Internship with DLithe.
+This website is primarily to display the assignments that were given during my online Internship with DLithe.